DewittSmith/boat-wiki/docs/language-reference/types/tuple.md

 * For each tuple position, the corresponding elements from the left-hand and right-hand tuple operands are comparable with the ```==``` and ```!=``` operators.

 ## Deconstruction
 You can deconstruct types that implement [IDeconstructible](/) to tuples.
-It is possible to deconstruct up to 4 elements.

 ```cs
 public struct Point : IDeconstructible<int, int>